-Louis Bherer, Ph.D.
+Louis Bherer, M.Ps.
+Ph.D.

 Director and Neuropsychologist